Dolphin 17

-The Dolphin 17 is an American trailerable sailboat that was designed by Glenn Corcoran and Murray Corcoran and first built in 1970.
+The Dolphin 17 is an American trailerable sailboat that was designed by Glenn Corcorran and Murray Corcorran and first built in 1970.

 Production

 The design was initially built by Universal Plastic Products, first in Houston, Texas, United States and later in Coffeyville, Kansas when the company relocated there.
 It was then built by Silverline Boats in Moorhead, Minnesota, although that company closed in 1980 and the design is now out of production.
 A total of 740 examples of the type were completed.